Envision-AI/OCR-SDK/README.md

 The Envision OCR backend provides you with information on the current usage of your application and also allows you make request for new purchases.
 Currently, the usage data is updated every hour.

-You can access the dashboard by going to : https://www.letsenvision.com/dashboard/<company-name>
+You can access the dashboard by going to : https://www.letsenvision.com/dashboard/[company-name]

 You will need a password to access this page and that would be provided by Envision when you sign up for the SDK service.

+# Technical Specifications

+Compatible Operating Systems:
+* iOS 10 and above

+API available for:
+* Objective-C
+* Swift 3.0 and above.

+SDK Input:
+* Image (JPEG, PNG, TIFF)
+* Pixel buffers

+SDK Output:
+* UTF-8 String

+Disk Requirements:
+* 5 MB iOS 10 and 8 MB for iOS 11.

+RAM Requirements:
+* 256 MB RAM
+* 5 MB for the SDK to be copied from storage memory.

+Hardware Requirement
+* ARMv7 processor, 600 MHz and higher

 # Troubleshooting and Support

 The SDK is robust enough to work across iPhone, iPad and currently supports iOS 10 and above.
-If you're current running into issues with the service you can write to us at sdksupport@letsenvision.com and we would be able to help you with it.
+If you're currently running into issues with the service, you can write to us at support@letsenvision.com and we would be able to help you with it.